|Snow Removal Home |

 27. Can I dump snow onto a vacant lot?

-Citizens are not allowed to dump or take snow from one location and dump it onto another property.
+Citizens are not allowed to dump snow on vacant land.

 28. Does the Public Works Department clear loading zones?